codestify/guardian/README.md

 npm run build
 ```

-## 🤝 Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 ## 🔒 Security

-If you discover any security related issues, please email security@codemystify.com instead of using the issue tracker.
+If you discover any security related issues, please email codestify@gmail.com instead of using the issue tracker.

 ## 📄 License